Table of Contents

 - Provide 4 to 6 keywords based on the organ of interest, endoscopy performed, pathology observed, treatment, and accessories used.

-- Maximum length of videos is 6 minutes for Videos and 8 minutes for Case Reports, Case Series, and Tools and Techniques.
+- Maximum length of videos is 8 minutes for Video Case Reports, Case Series, and Tools and Techniques.

 - Maximum size of any video is 300 MB.
 File format should be MP4 or MOV.